 A. Finance Committee

-The Treasurer is chair of the Finance Committee, which includes three (3) other Board members.
+The Treasurer is chair of the Finance Committee, which includes two (2) other Board members.
 The Finance Committee is responsible for developing and reviewing fiscal procedures and annual budget with staff and other Board members.
 The Board must approve the budget, and all expenditures must be within the budget.
 The Board must approve any major change in the budget.
-Annual reports are required to be submitted to the Board showing income, expenditures and pending income.
-The financial records of the Form 990 are for public information and shall be made available to the membership, Board members and the public.
+Annual reports are required to be submitted to the Board showing income, expenditures, and pending income.
+The financial records of the Form 990 are for public information and shall be made available to the membership, Board members, and the public.
 The Finance Committee will also recommend the selection of the outside auditor and oversee the relationship with the auditor, including responding to the auditor’s recommendations.

 B. Nominating Committee